seadclub/seadclub.online/content/docs/code-conventions.md

 - A PR title MUST follow [Conventional Commits v1.0.0](https://www.conventionalcommits.org/en/v1.0.0/) standard.

 - A PR body MUST NOT be blank.

-- A PR body MUST have the next line `Closes #PR-NUMBER` for automatic issue linkage.

-  > e.g. `Closes #23`
 - A PR MUST be linked to a project.

 ## Code formatting rules

-- A repository MUST have a formatting style defined in a file.
+- A repository MUST have a formatting style defined in a project.

-- A repository MUST have a readme that describes how to set up linter and formatter locally using a style defined in the file.
+- A repository MUST have a README that describes how to set up linter and formatter locally using a style defined in the file (If there are any specifics set up challenges).

 ## Additional Code Conventions